-Using a machine and X-ray film made especially for breast tissue, a technologist compresses the breast and takes pictures from at least two different angles, creating a set of images for each of your breasts.
+Using a digital X-ray machine made especially for breast tissue, a technologist compresses the breast and takes pictures from at least two different angles, creating a set of images for each of your breasts.
 This set of images is called a mammogram.
 Breast tissue appears white and opaque and fatty tissue appears darker and translucent.
+Many centers also do 3-D mammography.
+This is similar to regular mammograms but many more pictures of the breast are taken at various angles to produce a 3-D picture for the radiologist to check.

 The mammogram is used to look for lumps or other findings that are too small to be felt during a physical exam.
 A mammogram can also help your doctor determine the next step if a lump, growth, or change in your breast is found.